DrugPatentWatch Database Preview➤ Subscribe for complete access

 « Back to Dashboard

-6. The method of claim 1, wherein the high concentration of exogenous nitric oxide gas is about 200 ppm.
+6. The method of claim 1, wherein the suspension is filtered to remove large cellular congregates.

 |Applicant||Tradename||Biologic Ingredient||Dosage Form||BLA||Approval Date||Patent No.||Expiredate|

 |Smith & Nephew, Inc.||SANTYL||collagenase||Ointment||101995||1965-06-04||⤷ Sign up for a Free Trial||2026-09-11|

 Make Better Decisions: Try a trial or see plans & pricing